GFRAYJO/Week-1/README.md

 init()

-When ready to run this project, right click in the project and select the option to "Run Python File in Terminal" to see results of the kthread calculations in color.
+When ready to run this project, simply double click on the KThreading.exe file and the application will begin to run.